kubernetes/kops/docs/node_resource_handling.md

-## Node Resource Handling In Kuberenetes
+## Node Resource Handling In Kubernetes

 An aspect of Kubernetes clusters that is often overlooked is the resources non- pod components require to run, such as: